Glossary

 Volunteer worker

 People who regularly work for the school on an ongoing basis and are integral to the school’s operations.
-Examples include reading tutors, library helpers, road patrol helpers, school canteen helpers.
+This includes reading tutors, library helpers, road patrol helpers, school canteen helpers.

 Worker